 This is my fear for current and future generations.
 There's more unacknowledged dialogue than acknowledged.
 There is a sense of entitlement and even stoicism.
-I admit I am terrible when people seemingly do not want to converse with me or are showing some form of passive aggression by not responding.
-I tend to make things worse by continuing to send more messages, which starts the vicious cycle of annoyance, anger, resentment, and feelings of being unimportant.
+I admit I'm terrible when people seemingly don't want to converse with me or are showing passive aggression by not responding.
+I make things worse by continuing to send more messages, which starts the vicious cycle of feeling truly unimportant and devalued.

-How about that overwhelming fear of 'the worst" when your child doesn’t respond when you check in with them.
-What about just the basic unanswered texts?
+How about the overwhelming fear of "the worst" when your child doesn’t respond?
+What about the basic unanswered texts?
 The ignored dialogue that leaves you wondering: “Did they see/receive it”?
 “Did something terrible happen to them"?
-“Are they upset with me about something"?
-Those are all unsettling feelings that can go so far as to make or break our entire day if we let it.
-Whether we want to admit it or not, deep down there is that crushing feeling that something is amiss.
-Whether in a personal or professional setting, it causes distress and confusion.
-I'm that person that resends things a few times, hoping it’s because it was missed and not ignored.
-I just want resolution and to end that terrible gut feeling.
+“Are they upset with me"?
+Those are unsettling feelings that can go so far as to make or break our entire day.

 Whether we admit it or not, there's a crushing feeling something is amiss.
 Whether in a personal or professional setting, it causes distress and confusion.
 We resend our texts again, just in case they didn't get then--but deep down, we know they did, and we want that visceral, gut-wrenching feeling of anxiety and fear to go away.

 We No Longer Speak to One Another